 After finding the right home for you and your family…

-We have to act fast as we can and to PUT AN OFFER on this home, because we don't want to be ending in "Multiple offer" situation.
-As your agent I can advise on a reasonable price based on market research, and Comparative Market Analysis that I will provide you base one latest sales in the area and closer to the type of the property you are putting an offer.
+We have to act extremely fast to PUT AN OFFER on this home, because we don't want to be ending in "Multiple offer" situation.
+As your agent I can advise on a reasonable price based on market research, and Comparative Market Analysis that I will provide, base one latest sales in the area and closer to the type of the property we are putting an offer.

 I don’t recommend my clients to put unreasonable lower offers, because if the seller’s agent is good can use our low offer to get much higher offer from another buyer (keep in mind the price in the offers are confidential and agents are not sharing this information, but they share very loud when offer is registered, to get more buyers involved).

-But there is still much work to be done: All conditions in our offers shall be satisfied and later on waved or fulfilled.
+There is still much work to be done: All conditions in our offers shall be satisfied and later waved or fulfilled.
 We have specified the days that we need to check and satisfied – mortgage approval, home inspection etc. Some times to make the offer stronger the price is not the only one to be considered.
 No Financing condition or sooner closing can help us in the negotiation of the deal.
 BE PREPARED HAVE YOUR MORTGAGE PRE-APPROVAL DONE BEFORE STARTING THE PROCESS.

-I strongly recommend a HOME INSPECTION- a home inspection is a must to save you from some unpleasant surprises later on.
+I strongly recommend a HOME INSPECTION- a home inspection is a must to save you from some unpleasant surprises later.
 The home inspector is a licensed professional, at the buyer's own expenses.
 The inspector should check your future home and confirm there is no structural damage; any problems in the building systems- Heating and cooling, plumbing and electrical systems, the roof, attic, walls, ceilings, floors, windows, doors, foundation, basement and more.
-Also will provide us report.
+Also, will provide us report.

 All closing documents and closing fees will be arranged from your lawyer and you have to meet him/her to GET the KEY for your new home.